dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 * Find the declaration of `huart1` in `main.c`, which is `UART_HandleTypeDef huart1;`

-* Simply copy that declaration to `linear_buf.h`, then add `extern` in front of it: `extern UART_HandleTypeDef huart1;`
+* Simply copy that declaration into `linear_buf.h`, then add `extern` in front of it: `extern UART_HandleTypeDef huart1;`

 * Now you can access `huart1` in `linear_buf.h` and `linear_buf.c` just like before.

-Note that you might want to `#include "stm32f0xx_hal.h"` in your own header file too, since it provides the definition of data structures in STM32 HAL libraries.
+Note that you might also want to `#include "stm32f0xx_hal.h"` in your header file, since it provides the definition of data structures in STM32 HAL libraries.

 ## Conclusion and Homework

 In this lesson we looked at how to use interrupt to efficiently receive data from UART, and how to write and include external files to reduce clutter and improve code reusability.
 This is imperative as your project picks up complexity.

 For the homework, I suggest making some modifications to `linear_buf` files to improve it.
 Maybe add `NULL` checks for safety, or make some changes to `linear_buf_ready()` and `linear_buf_add()` to suit your particular need.
-Basically just play with it, it's open ended.
+Anything goes, just play with it.

 ## Next Steps

 Timer and PWM

 SPI and I2C

 RTOS